-Dylan trudged through the forest with scouts and archers spread out around them somewhere amongst the bushes and the trees.
-He caught their passage every so often.
-Flashes of shadow, for the most part.
+Dylan trudged through the forest, close on the heels of the fair-haired sergeant who was in charge of granting him sanction to use his power should the need arise.
+Although he couldn’t see them most of the time, he knew there were scouts and archers spread out around them somewhere amongst the bushes and the trees.
+When he did catch their passage, it was in flashes of shadow.
 An unnerving sight if he hadn’t known they were on the same side.

-They headed west, as far as he could determine through the treetops, towards the border where the Udynea Empire’s troops waited for the opportunity to strike.
-Except the enemy had been silent for weeks.
+They headed west, as far as he could determine via flashes of sunlight through the treetops, towards the border where the Udynea’s troops waited for the opportunity to strike.
+Except the full might of the enemy had been silent for weeks.
 An act that was, by and large, unprecedented.
 It made the soldiers jittery.

-When he’d reached the front line, Dylan had caught scraps of conversation, enough to piece together that the last time the Udynea Empire halted their assault, they’d attacked several days after with a force strong enough to slaughter a good deal of the army.
+When he had reached the front line, Dylan caught scraps of conversation, enough to piece together that the last time the Udynea Empire halted their assault, they’d attacked several days after with a force strong enough to slaughter a good deal of the army.

-That’s why they roamed the forest now, to discover what plan the bastards had cooked up and, hopefully, sabotage it before they were aware.
-He was this company’s reassurance should they stumble upon any enemy spellsters.
+That’s why this scouting party roamed the forest, to discover what plan the bastards had cooked up and, hopefully, sabotage it before the enemy was aware.
+Dylan was this company’s reassurance should they stumble upon any enemy spellsters.
 And they would, the closer they got to the border, the surer everyone seemed that they’d unearth some sort of sordid nest of… them.